-National Bohemian — Natty Boh— is no longer, in any real way, a Baltimore, Maryland beer; and it hasn't been so for decades.
+National Bohemian — Natty Boh— is no longer a Baltimore, Maryland-brewed beer; and it hasn't been so for decades.
 Miller/Coors brews it now in Eden, North Carolina, under a contract agreement for the Pabst Brewing Company, which itself owns no actual brewing facilities.
-MillerCoors is set to close the plant in 2016, and who know what will happen after the pending sale of SABMiller to Anheuser-Busch InBev.
+Furthermore, MillerCoors is set to close the Eden plant in 2016, and who know what will happen to the beer after the pending sale of SABMiller to Anheuser-Busch InBev.

 As Fritz Hahn of the Washington Post recently said of the beer: